Commodities: currently 266 jobs.The latest job was posted on 14 May 21.

 Trade Support Jobs

-Client-facing roles such as sales or origination, analyst, strategist, risk manager and IT support are usually termed trade support roles.
+Client-facing jobs such as sales or origination, analyst, strategist, risk manager and IT support are usually termed trade support roles.
 These are good 'ways in' to commodity trading, and support staff often take the leap into trading.

 Sales jobs in commodities are about developing relationships with clients, be they commodities producers or consumers.
 A good standard of literacy, numeracy and presentation is required, as commodities sales staff must understand the commodities markets thoroughly in order to explain strategies to clients.
-Developing pitches, report writing and client presentations are all part of this role.
+Developing pitches, report writing and client presentations are all part of the role.

 Careers in commodities can be exciting and highly lucrative.
 Big risks are taken for potentially huge returns, but it is an extremely competitive job market, with no clear career path or qualification structure.